IMF Regional Office for Asia and the Pacific (OAP)

 Courses on Current Issues:

-They are designed to provide students with a good understanding of the current situation, prospects, and research of the current topics, with lectures provided by external scholars from both Japan and abroad, policymakers of government and international organizations, and other practitioners in public policy.
+They are designed to provide students with a good understanding of the current situation, prospects, and research of the current topics, with lectures provided by external scholars, policymakers, staff of international organizations, and other practitioners in public policy, from both Japan and abroad.

 Japanese Language Course:

-Intensive Japanese language course are offered a few weeks a year for JISPA scholars.
+Intensive Japanese language courses are offered a few weeks a year for JISPA scholars.

 Students are required to belong to a seminar group led by their academic advisor.
 They pursue academic topics of their interest, which provides a basis for their thesis.

-AAn overnight trip is organized at the beginning of the academic year as a team building exercise.
+An overnight trip is organized at the beginning of each academic year as a team building exercise.
 Field trips outside of Tokyo are also organized.
-Furthermore, students are given an opportunity to experience Japanese culture, including watching Kabuki and wearing kimonos.
+Furthermore, students are given an opportunity to experience Japanese culture, including calligraphy, wearing kimonos, visits to cultural/historical places.

 Download: Course listing

 A minimum of two years’ full-time public sector working experience in economic policy areas and a BA or BS degree from an officially accredited university are required.
 A first degree in Economics would be an advantage, but the program welcomes those with other background with a strong desire and commitment to study economics.
 Candidates should have high English proficiency, i.e., TOEFL score of 550 (CBT 213)/IELTS 6.0 or higher.1

 The Asian Public Policy Program is located in central Tokyo.
 Adjacent to the Imperial Palace grounds, the campus is part of a new 23-story building, complete with high-tech communication, library, conference and other facilities.

 Hitotsubashi University offers single-occupancy rooms at the University dormitory for all JISPA scholars.
 Provision of family room is subject to availability.
 However, please note that current Program regulations do not allow students to bring their family with them to Japan during the first year, due to the intensive nature of the study.